prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

   + Practice processing and validating user inputs in Python.
   + Practice using a text editor to edit and save files of Python code.
   + Learn how to incorporate version control practices into your development process.
+  + Learn how to import and access functionality provided by Python modules.
   + Optional Challenge: Observe the relationship between application logic and automated tests, and start to get a feel for what logic to test and why.

 ## Instructions